quantenschaum/egg-incubator/README.md

 # Egg Incubator

 Is an arduino controlled incubator for chicken's eggs.
 It's purpose is to keep temperature and humidity at defined values, so that the eggs are incubated and the chicks finally hatch after some days.

-It might as well be used to incubate other things that chicken's egg like other kinds eggs, or cultures of bacteria i.e. to make yoghurt.
+It might as well be used to incubate other things than chicken's egg like other kinds of eggs (ducks, turtles, alligators, ...), or cultures of bacteria or fungus i.e. to make yoghurt or to leaven yeast/sour dough or to make [Tempeh](https://en.wikipedia.org/wiki/Tempeh).

 ## Incubation Conditions